gnosischain/documentation/docs/bridges/tutorials/using-omnibridge/safe.md

 # OmniBridge with Safe App

 OmniBridge is compatible with the Gnosis Safe apps interface, allowing for bridge interaction and ERC20 transfers between xDai and Ethereum using a Multisig Wallet.
-The following instructions are for bridging **ERC20s between Ethereum and Gnosisn**.
+The following instructions are for bridging **ERC20s between Ethereum and Gnosis**.
 To transfer xDai to Dai and vice versa, see the [xDai Bridge + Gnosis Safe](../using-xdai-bridge/safe.md) instructions.

 :::warning
 Each Gnosis Safe is deployed independently on Gnosis and/or Ethereum.
 Cross-chain safes do not share the same contract addresses (even when they have the same owners etc), so it is **important to use the Alternate Recipient Address feature** when bridging with a safe.